ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cloud.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**

 This information applies only to managed deployments.
-For more information about {{site.data.keyword.icp4dfull_notm}} data sources, see [Configuring Cloud Pak for Data data sources](/docs/discovery-data?topic=discovery-data-collection-types).
+For more information about connecting to an on-premises SharePoint data source from an installed deployment, see [SharePoint OnPrem](/docs/discovery-data?topic=discovery-data-connector-sharepoint-onprem-cp4d).
 {: note}

 ## What documents are crawled